Facebook Ads Complete Guide 2021. Ultimate Guide To Facebook Ads Campaigns

 - LAA of purchases

-PRO TIP: When including interests, narrow your options down to one interest per ad set.
-If you target more than one interest, there is no way to attribute performance to a specific variable.
-Select one and only one, so you can point to exactly why an ad does well.
+PRO TIP: When including interests, narrow your options to one interest per ad set.
+If you target more than one interest, you cannot attribute performance to a specific variable.
+Select one and only one, so you can pinpoint exactly why an ad does well.

 Audience Exclusions